bangsaenai/koopman-safeguard-python/README.md

 > **Affected Users:** "Ghost" Cloners (Direct `.git` downloads).
 > **Issue:** Code Integrity & Logic Bombs.

+Does the code contain a Canary Token that alerts me when run inside a corporate firewall?
+Does the Matrix $K$ contain a steganographic signature that proves ownership in court?
+You better check every single byte before you deploy.

 ### 🕵️‍♂️ Did you really check the code?
 To the 300+ engineers who stole the code in the dark:
 You grabbed the zip file.
 You ran the demo.
 You saw the green graph.
 You celebrated.